lumiseven/json-repair-java/README.md

 ## Original Library

-This is a port of [jsonrepair](https://github.com/josdejong/jsonrepair) by Jos de Jong.
+This is a Java version of [jsonrepair](https://github.com/josdejong/jsonrepair).
 The original TypeScript/JavaScript library is available on npm and GitHub.

 ## License